Research project | Alexinomia: When it’s impossible to say Names

 - Ditye, T., Rodax, N., Welleschik, L. (2023).
 Alexinomia: The fear of using personal names.
 Frontiers in Psychology, 14:1129272. doi: 10.3389/fpsyg.2023.1129272

-If you are interested in this project, contact, please thomas.ditye@sfu.ac.at
+If you are interested in the research project, please contact thomas.ditye@sfu.ac.at